 We've tested 11 Turtle Beach headsets.
 They make mid-to high-range gaming headsets, with unique features.
-Also, their headsets often have Bluetooth support to so you can use them wirelessly with your phone.
+Also, their headsets often have Bluetooth support, so you can use them wirelessly with your phone.

 The best Turtle Beach headset for gaming is the Turtle Beach Elite Pro 2 SuperAmp.
-These headphones have a much better build quality than the rest of the lineup, and with their amp, you also have Bluetooth compatibility, so you can game while still receiving calls from your phone.
-However, they are not wireless, since they must be connected via the SuperAmp to work.
-They are also somewhat pricey for what they have to offer.
-In this case, if you really do not need the Bluetooth support with the SuperAmp, then go for the Turtle Beach Elite Atlas instead.
+These headphones have a much better build quality than the rest of the lineup, and with their amp, you also have Bluetooth compatibility, so you can game while receiving calls from your phone.
+However, they aren't wireless, since they must be connected via the SuperAmp to work.
+They're also somewhat pricey for what they have to offer.
+In this case, if you don't need the Bluetooth support with the SuperAmp, then go for the Turtle Beach Elite Atlas instead.
 They have the same great build quality and sound, but they are much more affordable.

-The best Turtle Beach headphones for mixed usage are the Turtle Beach Elite 800.
-The Elite 800 are Bluetooth-compatible headphones packed with features and come with a base station that provides quite a few connection options.
-The base is console specific, but works well as a home theater set up and has dock charging so you can display your headphones next to your PC or TV.
+The best Turtle Beach headphones for mixed usage are the Turtle Beach Elite 800 Wireless.
+These are Bluetooth-compatible headphones packed with features, and they come with a base station that provides quite a few connection options.
+The base is console-specific, but works well as a home theater set up, and has dock charging so you can display your headphones next to your PC or TV.
 Unfortunately, build quality is a bit mediocre for the price.
 Their control scheme is also overly sensitive and very confusing.
-However, if you want the most feature-packed option available from Turtle Beach, then the Elite 800 are a decent option.
+However, if you want the most feature-packed option available from Turtle Beach, then these are a decent option.

 Discover our recommendations for the best gaming headphones.